 About Yvon Prehn, founder of Effective Church Communications and primary content creator of this site

 Hi, I'm Yvon Prehn, the founder and primary content creator for this website.
-After over twenty years of writing about church communications and traveling all over North America leading seminars to help churches communicate more effectively, I now work out of my home in Ventura, CA creating the content for this website, my podcasts, and the free church communication courses on my YouTube channel.
+After over twenty years of writing about church communications and traveling all over North America leading seminars to help churches communicate more effectively, I now work out of my home in Ventura, CA creating the content for this website, my podcasts, and the free church communication materials on my YouTube channel.

 Please feel free to email me personally with any questions about this site or if you have questions about church communications, need help with something (many of the resources on the site were created in response to requests), or would like an article, interview, class materials (my materials are used in a variety of teaching settings), or any other question about church communications.